 However, if you are regularly exercising to maintain and gain muscle mass, then you need to increase your overall calorie intake to support this growth, just like at any other age.

-Yes, you need to workout to gain those defined arms and abs that you desire, but once you achieve your ideal body, you need to workout to maintain it.
+Yes, you need to work out to gain those defined arms and abs that you desire.
+Once you achieve your ideal body, you need to work out to maintain it.

-The workout routine you do to maintain your body, will be different to the routine you underwent to achieve it, but it is crucial to the maintenance of muscle mass and strength.
+The workout routine you do to maintain your body will be different from the routine you underwent to achieve it.
+But it is crucial to the maintenance of muscle mass and strength.

 Remember the stronger your muscles are, and the more mass you have, the longer it will take for them to disappear with age.